• Skip to primary navigation

 Favorite My Obstacle Course Station Activities

 There are some station activities that I love to use because they have a basic structure that allows me to not have to think about what to do with regards to setting it up so I can place my attention towards what concepts I want to help Andrew build.
 They also have worked really well to keep him engaged for almost the same reason, so this actually helps us both out!
-In my experiences with the children I have taught and with Andrew, they tend to like structure and predictability, which these … [Read more...] about Favorite My Obstacle Course Station Activities
+In my experiences with the children I have taught and with Andrew, they tend to like structure and predictability, which these activities provide, while also maintaining interest by using the activities in different ways so they don’t get boring.

 Sample My Obstacle Course Using Kit Items